 Stay confident business data is protected with enterprise-grade security, compliance, and manageability.

-How can you start Skype to Teams migration?
+How can you move from Skype for Business to Microsoft Teams?

 For businesses using Microsoft 365, the Teams functionality is already there; it’s simply a matter of ensuring each user can successfully access and navigate the platform.
 First, however, IT teams must ensure that each user has a Teams account as well as adequately robust connectivity and upgraded devices to support it.